Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-write-data-in-a-google-sheet.md

 ## Node.js write data to a Google spreadsheet

-First of all, we had the initial app setup to only be able to read data.
+First, we had the initial app setup only to be able to read data.
 So, we need to give it new API permissions for _writing_:

 Change